-Through the Trust's Impact Investment Portfolio, BayTrust seeks to make investments that can demonstrate both a social and/or environmental impact and a financial return.
+Through the Trust's Impact Investment Portfolio, BayTrust seeks to make investments that can demonstrate both a social and/or environmental impact, align with our purpose and provide a financial return.
 The impact needs to be measurable and align with BayTrust's overall identified priorities, while the financial return will need to reflect the financial risk of the investment along with the social or environmental impact.

-To align with the Trust's Purpose, Mission and Values the requirements is to deliver social/environmental impact principally in the Bay of Plenty ('BOP'), however there is also potential for BayTrust to invest in Impact Investments that provide impact outside the BOP region where the investment:
+To align with the Trust's Purpose, Mission and Values the requirements is to deliver social/environmental impact principally in the Bay of Plenty ('BOP'), however there is also potential for BayTrust to invest in impact investments that provide impact outside the BOP region where the investment:

-- Returns an appropriate risk adjusted market return; - Can be seen to assist in the development of the Impact Investment eco-system within NZ; - Is climate related, with climate change knowing no boundaries; - Has the potential for the impact to "trickle down" to BOP communities.
+- returns an appropriate risk adjusted market return; - can be seen to assist in the development of the impact investment eco-system within NZ; - is climate related, with climate change knowing no boundaries; - has the potential for the impact to "trickle down" to BOP communities.